SlottySlots/Spaces/slottymedia-docs/docs/code/slottymedia.backend.services.userservice.md

 #### Parameters

 `user` [UserDto](./slottymedia.backend.dtos.userdto.md)<br>
-The updated User Dto
+The updated UserDto

 #### Returns

 [Task&lt;UserDto&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1)<br>
-Returns the Updated User Interface.
-If it was unable to Update the User, it will return null.
+Returns the updated UserDto.
+If it was unable to update the User, it will throw an exception.

 ### **GetProfilePic(Guid)**